Events and Policies

-University programming committees, academic program areas, and recognized student organizations may invite a speaker presents on any subject to students, faculty, staff and the public, provided that:
+University departments, academic programs, and recognized student organizations may invite a speaker to presents on any subject to students, faculty, staff and the public, provided that:

-- An Event Request Form has been completed and approved on JagSync.
+- An Event Registration form has been completed and approved on JagSync.

 - Proper arrangements for facilities and supervisory personnel have been made.